pinnacle-comp/pinnacle/README.md

 ## Changelog
 See [`CHANGELOG.md`](CHANGELOG.md).

+## Info
+### What is Pinnacle?
+Pinnacle is a Wayland compositor built in Rust using [Smithay](https://github.com/Smithay/smithay).
+It's my attempt at creating something like [AwesomeWM](https://github.com/awesomeWM/awesome) for Wayland.

+It sports high configurability through a (soon to be) extensive Lua API, with plans for a Rust API in the future.

+Showcase soon:tm: (don't expect anything mind-blowing)

-## Features
+### Features
+> This is a non-exhaustive list.
-- [x] Winit backend
+- [x] Winit backend (so you can run Pinnacle in your graphical environment)
-- [x] Udev backend
+- [x] Udev backend (so you can run Pinnacle in a tty)
-    - This is currently just a copy of Anvil's udev backend.
-- [x] Basic tags
+- [x] Tag system
 - [ ] Layout system
     - [x] Left master stack, corner, dwindle, spiral layouts
     - [ ] Other three master stack directions, floating, magnifier, maximized, and fullscreen layouts
     - [ ] Resizable layouts
 - [x] XWayland support
     - This is currently somewhat buggy.
-If you find a problem that's not already listed in GitHub issues, feel free to submit it!
+If you find a problem, please submit an issue!
 - [x] Layer-shell support
     - [ ] wlr-screencopy support
     - [ ] wlr-output-management support